 Last but not least is a mention of broadcaster John Helm who used to commentate on Festival matches for Yorkshire Television (now ITV Yorkshire) and reminisces on an umpiring experiment that went badly wrong.

-As for my favourite so far on there, Charles Kitching:
+Fingers crossed, the book seems to be well reviewed on Amazon.
+As for one of my favourites so far on there, Charles Kitching:

 “A thoroughly delightful and engaging book.
 If you’ve been to Scarborough for the cricket you will love it, and if you haven’t, you’ll want to.
 I love the informal style.”